troydm/troydm.github.io/source/_posts/2013-09-04-processing-and-broadcasting-financial-data-in-scheme.markdown

 comments: true
 categories: [scheme, lisp, server, client]
 ---

+TL;DR *Writing data collecter, processor and broadcaster in Scheme*

 Any software developer who worked in financial industry will tell you that there are few key requirements to programming applications for real time market.
 Applications should be as fast as possible and they should be as easily modifiable as possible.
 First requirement is essential since getting and processing information